-Topaz Labs offer a whole range of photo editing tools which you can purchase separately, or take advantage of a big saving with the Utility bundle, which includes JPEGtoRAW AI, DeNoise AI, Gigapixel AI and Sharpen AI.
+Topaz Labs offer a whole range of photo editing tools which you can purchase separately, or take advantage of a big saving with the Utility bundle, which includes JPEGtoRAW AI, DeNoise AI, Gigapixel AI (read Gigapixel AI review)and Sharpen AI.

-The Utility Bundle is frequently on discount – you can check using the link below:
+The Utility Bundle is frequently on discount – you can check here.

 - Processor: Intel multi-core or better, Xeon or AMD equivalent.

 - Operating system: Windows 7, 8, 10 (64-bit only); macOS version 10.12 (Sierra) and above